rpede/tutorial-react-ci/README.md

     "test:coverage": "vitest --run --coverage.enabled true",
 ```

-The report will be saved to a file in the `coverage` folder.
+The report will be saved to a file in the `coverage/` folder.
 We don't need to commit the reports since they are generated from the code.
-Therefore, you should append `coverage` on a new line in the `.gitignore` file.
+Therefore, you should append `coverage/` on a new line in the `.gitignore` file.

 ### Change workflow